DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 The intention being that even if `A` was implemented with no knowledge of `B`, `B` can be implemented such that it is still compatible with `A`, by implementing the reciprocal of the operator.

-## Method Overloading
+## Dynamic Function Dispatch
-* Lodge does not have function overloading in the typical sense currently
+* Lodge does not have dynamic dispatch in the typical sense currently
 * Type unions and automatic interfacing make it less clear which concrete types correspond to which function.

-* It might be possible to  allow overloading but restrict it to strictly non-intersecting interfaces, which would allow method overloading in some cases.
+* It might be possible to  allow dynamic dispatch but restrict it to strictly non-intersecting interfaces, which would allow method overloading in some cases.
 		* What happens with None values, which have an empty interface?
 		* This might get frustrating as this intersection behavior would likely be complex and unintuitive